chromatone/chromatone.center/theory/harmony/progressions/index.md

 ---
 title: Chord progressions
-subtitle: Successive chord loops as the foundation of modern music
+description: Successive chord loops as the foundation of modern music
 date: 2021-10-12

 progressions: